markwkidd/cushaw-handbook/index.md

 **This guide is intended to help people grow and use tasty, nutritious cushaw squash.** It was initially developed by the Commonwealth Cushaw Project, a partnership of [Handbarrow](https://handbarrow.org/) and [Renew Appalachia](https://renewappalachia.org/) in Kentucky, USA.
 It has been built with technical assistance and resources from the [Going to Seed](https://goingtoseed.org/) crop guide project and an intercultural microgrant from the [Kentucky Rural-Urban Exchange](https://kyrux.org/).

+## Commonwealth Cushaw Zine
+An abridged version of this guide is available in zine form.
+Feel free to browse the pages online or download a copy as a PDF file.

+<iframe allowfullscreen="allowfullscreen" scrolling="no" class="fp-iframe" style="border: 1px solid lightgray; width: 100%; height: 100%;" src="https://heyzine.com/flip-book/d4f838eedc.html"></iframe>

 ## What are cushaws?

 **Cushaw**, or **kershaw**, is the most common name in English for the botanical species of squash _Cucurbita argyrosperma_, and likewise most squash varieties that are called cushaws are part of that species.
 This guide will use cushaw interchangeably with the species _C. argyrosperma_.